Axis & Allies: Spinoffs

 In 2012, Axis & Allies: 1941 was released, containing a simplified map and rules to make it easier for beginners.
 In 2013, Axis & Allies: 1914 was released, being the only non WWII centered Axis & Allies game.
-The most recent Axis & Allies game came out in October of 2018, Axis & Allies & Zombies, being an ahistorical version.
+In October 2018, Axis & Allies & Zombies, was released, an ahistorical version.

+In August 2024, Axis and Allies: North Africa was released.
+Axis and Allies: Stalingrad is set to come out in August 2025.

-Axis & Allies is not a strict historical wargame, due to its streamlining for ease of play and balancing so that both sides have a chance to win.
-For instance, the economic model is simplistic, with each territory producing a number of Industrial Production Certificates (IPCs) for the purchase of new units.
+Axis & Allies is not a strict historical wargame even without the zombies, due to its streamlining for ease of play and balancing so that both sides have a chance to win.
+For instance, the economic model is simplistic, with each territory producing a number of Industrial Production Credits (IPCs) for the purchase of new units.
 For example, in the original Classic version, the game is supposed to start in the spring of 1942, but Japan is immediately in position to attack Hawaii again, while Germany is pressed well into the Soviet Union with an initially superior force.
 If the game were truer to history, the Axis empires would be at their climax in 1942, about to be pushed back by the Allies.